DenLakusta/Blog/README.md

 ### Collection Environment
 `-e` - flag can be used to set environments for running test

-Also environment variables can be set in comand line or in docker-compose.yml file.
+Also environment variables can be set in command line or in docker-compose.yml file.

 To set variables, just define it as a global as below:
 `--global-var baseUrl=http://127.0.0.1:8080/api/v1`